jaredpalmer/backpack/examples/with-typescript-webpack-config/README.md

-# Custom Webpack Configuration Example
+# Custom Webpack Configuration With Typescript Example

 ## How to use
 Download the example (or clone the whole project)[https://github.com/palmerhq/backpack.git]: